For Home students registering for 2021/22 the tuition fees are £9,000 per year for both the First and Second Year.

-Students at the LSA are eligible to apply for student finance for tuition fee loans and for a maintenance loan.
+Home Students at the LSA are eligible to apply for student finance for tuition fee loans and for a maintenance loan.
 You can do so here.
-Please note you must apply for an Undergraduate loan as the Professional Diploma in Designing Architecture is part of the five year ARB/RIBA recognised course in Architecture.
+Please note you must apply for an Undergraduate loan as the MArch in Designing Architecture is part of the five-year ARB/RIBA recognised course in Architecture.

 Our online Admissions Handbook also has further information on how to pay tuition fees, guidance on additional costs and how to arrange a salary sacrifice on your work placement salary to reduce your tax contribution.
 For any further enquiries that aren’t covered in the handbook please email email@example.com.

-STUDENT FINANCE FOR 2020/21
+STUDENT FINANCE FOR 2021/22

-Bursaries and hardship funding for 2020/21
+Bursaries and hardship funding

-A per-annum bursary of £1,500 will be available to students who are from Adult HE Quintiles 1 and 2 with a household income under £16,000 (to check your eligibility please email bursaries_scholarship_ firstname.lastname@example.org).
-The following processes are also in place:
+A per-annum bursary of £1,500 will be available to students who are from Adult HE Quintiles 1 and 2 with a household income under £16,000 (to check your eligibility please email firstname.lastname@example.org).

 - If demand exceeds the number of bursaries available, students will be prioritised on highest need based on actual level of household income.